 - Only currently enrolled UCLA students can be employed as Readers.
-Once chosen, the students should see Abigail to be placed on the Payroll.
+Once chosen, the students should see the Academic Personnel Manager to be placed on the Payroll.

 - Readers are appointed on an hourly basis to assist with the reading and grading of students’ papers and exams under the guidance and supervision of faculty members.